karanrajpal/cookiecutter-react-next-shadcn/README.md

-# React Typescript Cookiecutter with Shadcn
+# Next.js Typescript Cookiecutter with Shadcn
 This cookiecutter lets you hit the ground running for your next frontend project.

 It comes with React, Nextjs, Typescript, Tailwind CSS and ShadCN UI with one component installed.